copcio/copcio.github.io/README.md

 Readers should:
 * verify that the first four bytes of the file contain the ASCII characters "LASF".
-* verify that the 7 bytes starting offset 377 contain the characters `copc`.
+* verify that the 4 bytes starting at offset 377 contain the characters `copc`.
 * verify that the bytes at offsets 393 and 394 contain the values 1 and 0,
   respectively (this is the COPC version number, 1).
-* determine the point data record format by reading the byte at offset 104, masking off the two high bits, which are used by LAZ to indicate co©mpression, and can be ignored.
+* determine the point data record format by reading the byte at offset 104, masking off the two high bits, which are used by LAZ to indicate compression, and can be ignored.
 * determine the point data record length by reading two bytes at offset 105.

 The octree hierarchy is arranged in pages.
 The COPC VLR provides information describing the